annleefores/cruddur/journal/week1.md

 ## Homework Challenges

-I completed the majority of the homework challenges on my local machine rather than using gitpod credits.
+I completed the majority of the homework challenges on my local machine rather than using up gitpod credits.

 ### Updated `.gitpod.yml` to auto `npm i`